How to Improve Project Prioritization

 • Improve quality.

-Departments interpret strategic goals differently so it’s important to understand when and why projects are initiated.
+Departments interpret business goals differently, so it’s important to understand when and why projects are initiated.
+You may even need to develop a shared definition of what a project actually is!

 With this information, decide what value looks like to your organization.
-What is the expected impact of a project?
-How is ROI (return on investment) measured?
-What is the best use of your resources?
-How is risk assessed?
+Consider the expected impact of a project, how ROI is measured, and the best use of resources.
+Assess how risk is evaluated.
+Gather input from all departments to ensure a balanced approach.

 3. Update the Portfolio

 With agreement from senior management and project managers, review the portfolio to decide which projects to continue, pause, or end.
+Introduce a project prioritization method, such as the Eisenhower Matrix or a weighted scale.
+For example,

 • 1 = very low